MILD SPOILERS 😉

 If you’re familiar with your romance history, then you must know of this book, even if you haven’t read it.
 The cover is the infamous one designed by Robert McGinnis with the naked hero standing tall as the heroine kneels before him, her ample breasts pressed firmly against his–er…dongle.

-McGinnis was like many of his contemporary artists, an admirer of the female form.
-Much of his work featured nude or scantily clad women–of all skin and hair colors–with tightly muscled yet voluptuous figures.
-As a pulp, detective, and movie poster artist, he had many opportunities to display his talent for painting women.
-The romance revolution that began in the 1970s allowed him to demonstrate his ability to create beautiful men’s figures as well.
+McGinnis was a great admirer of the sensual female form.
+Much of his work featured nude or scantily clad women–of all skin and hair colors–with tightly muscled, yet voluptuous figures.
+As a pulp, detective, and movie poster artist, he had many opportunities to display his talents for painting ladies.
+The romance revolution of the 1970s would now allow him to demonstrate his ability to create beautiful male figures.

-While I’m not fond of today’s dehumanizing headless torso covers, and sometimes naked chests do get a bit much, male eye candy is still a sweet sight to behold.
+I’ve said before that I am not fond of modern covers with dehumanizing headless torsos, waxed naked chests, and rippling 8-pack-abs.
+Even so, male eye candy is a sweet sight to behold!
 So thank you, Robert McGinnis, for being an equal opportunity exploiter of undressed males and females.
-His covers for Laura Parker’s Rose series are more exquisite examples of his work.

 Yeah, He Was [CENSORED]

-The cover was so controversial that booksellers from “coast to coast” refused to stock Tender Is the Storm on their shelves.
-Avon had to rush out golden star stickers stating “#1 EVERYWHERE” to place upon the hero’s buttocks.
-A second printing followed, this one with a circular starburst emblazoned upon the area of controversy, with the words “A COAST TO COAST BESTSELLER” printed on it.
+The cover was so controversial at the time that booksellers from “coast to coast” refused to stock Tender Is the Storm on their shelves.
+Avon had to rush out golden star stickers printed with “#1 EVERYWHERE” to place upon the hero’s buttocks.
+A second printing followed, this one with a circular starburst emblazoned upon the area of controversy, with the words “A COAST TO COAST BESTSELLER” on it.

 Did anyone really believe that no one would figure out what was going on beneath that “subtle” distraction?

-The dude is titty banging her, and she’s loving every minute!😀😁😂🤣😍
+The dude is titty banging her, and she loves every minute!😀😁😂🤣😍

 So… Johanna Lindsey’s Tender Is the Storm.